The Evolution of Digital Asset Management Systems: On-Premise, Cloud, and Dynamic

 Target audience:Marketers, content writers, and eCommerce stores

-Dynamic, organization-wide DAM systems manage and manipulate assets, optimizing end-user experiences.
+Dynamic, organization-wide DAM solutions manage and manipulate assets, optimizing end-user experiences.

 Main focus:The entire asset spectrum: creation, storage, categorization, manipulation, optimization, approval, search, and delivery